Tom Cotton: Race relations

 Following the murder of George Floyd, Cotton rejected the view that there is "systemic racism in the criminal justice system in America".
 Amid the ensuing protests, Cotton advocated on Twitter that the military be used to support police, and to give "no quarter for insurrectionists, anarchists, rioters, and looters".
 In the military, the term 'no quarter' refers to the killing of lawfully surrendering combatants, which is a war crime under the Geneva Convention.
-Cotton subsequently said that he was using the "colloquial" version of the phrase and cited examples of Democrats and the mainstream media using the phrase.
+Cotton subsequently said he was using the "colloquial" version of the phrase and cited examples of Democrats and the mainstream media using it.

 A few days later, The New York Times published an opinion piece by Cotton titled "Send in the Troops", arguing for the deployment of federal troops to counter looting and rioting in major American cities.
 Dozens of Times staff members sharply criticized the decision to publish Cotton's article, calling its rhetoric dangerous.
 Following the negative response from staffers, the Times responded by saying the piece went through a "rushed editorial process" that would be reexamined.
 Editorial page editor James Bennet resigned days later.
 Cotton criticized the Times for retracting his piece, saying, "The New York Times editorial page editor and owner defended it in public statements but then they totally surrendered to a woke child mob from their own newsroom that apparently gets triggered if they're presented with any opinion contrary to their own, as opposed to telling the woke children in their newsroom this is the workplace, not a social justice seminar on campus".